E2 Visa Processing Time

 If you are applying for the E2 visa from outside of the United States, your application will be processed by the department of state with either an embassy or consulate.
 To apply from outside of the US, you will submit the DS-160 and DS-156E.
 Because you can apply for the E2 from either where you currently reside OR from your country of citizenship, it is worthwhile to compare processing times for different countries.
 For example, if you are living in Nigeria but are a citizen of Ethiopia, it would be quicker to file the E2 visa from Nigeria because as of Feb.
 19, 2022, Addis Ababa, Ethiopia interview waiting time is 185 calendar days, while Lagos Nigeria waiting time is 34 calendar days.

 Generally, E2 visa processing takes from a month at its quickest, to about 6 months at its slowest.
-However, some consulates are currently not doing any interviews, so it is important to check on this before applying.
-You can check an embassy or consulate’s operational status by finding them here https://www.usembassy.gov/.
+However, some U.S. embassies and consulates may not be conducting visa interviews at this time, so it is important to confirm availability before applying.
+Current embassy and consulate operating status can be found through the U.S. Embassy and Consulate directory. https://www.usembassy.gov/.

 E2 Extension Processing Times